 The beginning – A bit of history of Amsterdam!

-With the arrival of the Germans to the Netherlands in 1942, Jews were no longer safe, Anna’s father accepted the hiding place for him and his family in the factory where he was working, thus began more than two years of hiding out and lively anecdotes.
+Since the arrival of the Germans to the Netherlands in 1942, Jews were no longer safe, Anna’s father accepted the hiding place for him and his family in the factory where he was working, thus began more than two years of hiding out and lively anecdotes.
 The entrance to the hiding place was behind a bookcase that was specially designed for this purpose.
 The office staff helped the hidden people with food and brought ‘outside news’.
 On August 4, 1944, the shelter was betrayed and the 8 hide people were deported to different concentration camps.
 Only Otto Frank survived the war.

 The Anne Frank House is situated in the center of Amsterdam at Prinsengracht.
-It takes around 20 minutes to walk from the Central Station to the museum.
+It takes around 20 minutes to walk from Central Station to the museum.

 This street is very photogenic, the houses around are beautiful, enjoy its architecture.